Wintry hike across two summits of Jizera Mountains.

 We knew that the summit is near when we spotted an artificial structure among the trees.

-It is an observation tower that extends Smrk by 20m.
+It is an observation tower that extends Smrk's pinnacle by 20m.

 Interestingly, a tower of the same height was here already in 1892, attracting up to 18,000 people per year in the first half of the 20th century.
-Sadly, the events of the WW2 and its aftermath effectively eradicated any organized tourism efforts from this region, the premises fell into disrepair, and the tower collapsed in the 1950s.
-The current building is from the 2000s, and besides the tower, it features a good-sized shelter where the visitors can spend a night.
+Sadly, the events of WW2 and its aftermath effectively eradicated any organized tourism efforts from this region for decades, the premises fell into disrepair, and the tower collapsed in the 1950s.
+The current building is from the 2000s, and besides the tower, it features a good-sized shelter where visitors can spend a night.
 All of it is accessible free of charge, all year round.
 Yey!

-The tower offers 360 degrees of panoramic views: The north is mostly flat, except for the massive smokestacks of a coal-fired power plant in Poland, but the other cardinal directions deliver plenty to offset it.
-The Jizera range down south is splendid, just as the Giant Mountains to the east, and the Lusatian Highlands in the west.
+The tower offers 360 degrees of panoramic views: The north is mostly straight, except for the smokestacks of a massive coal-fired power plant in Poland, piercing the flat horizon.
+The other cardinal directions deliver plenty of curves to offset it: the Jizera range down south, the Giant Mountains to the east, and the Lusatian Highlands to the west.
+Splendid!

-The south had fast-moving inversion clouds, which made a fantastic show.
-After watching it for a while, the wind left us quite cold; thus, we retreated to the shelter for a picnic.
+Fast-moving inversion clouds over valleys made a fantastic show.
+But after watching it for a while, the wind left us quite cold; thus, we retreated to the shelter for a picnic.

 A bit later, we moved on to the next leg of the journey.